Skip to content

 self._execute_reverse_action(last_action)

-Safety and Boundaries: Local agents have the same power as human users, requiring comprehensive safety measures:
+Safety and Boundaries: Local agents have the same power as human users.
+That means comprehensive safety measures are essential:

 # Safety framework for local agent deployment